-Because of technological advances, children with some serious heart defects can now be treated with a minimally invasive treatment, called cardiac catheterization, instead of using surgery at Hassenfeld Children’s Hospital of New York at NYU Langone.
-For some children with congenital heart defects, a combined surgery and catheterization is needed.
+Thanks to technological advances, children with some serious heart defects can now be treated with a minimally invasive approach, called cardiac catheterization, instead of surgery.
+For some children with congenital heart defects, a combination of surgery and catheterization is needed.

-In our state-of-the-art hybrid catheterization lab, also known as our hybrid operating room, doctors have access to both the technology required for cardiac catheterizations as well as to advanced surgical equipment.
-This allows our teams who specialize in cardiac catheterization and cardiac surgery to work side by side in the same operating room to perform one or both procedures, without ever moving the patient.
+In our state-of-the-art hybrid catheterization lab at Hassenfeld Children’s Hospital—34th Street, also known as our hybrid operating room, doctors have access to the technology required for cardiac catheterizations, as well as to advanced surgical equipment.
+This allows our teams that specialize in cardiac catheterization and cardiac surgery to work side by side in the same operating room to perform one or both procedures, without ever moving the patient.
+Our catheterization team performs procedures such as patent ductus arteriosus (PDA) closure in premature infants weighing less than 2.2 pounds and transcatheter valve implantation for older children.

-Our unique setup provides for shortened procedure times, less risk for patients, and improved outcomes for most people with complex heart defects.
+Our unique setup provides for shortened procedure times, less risk for your child, and improved outcomes for most children with complex heart defects.
+Learn more about the types of cardiac catheterization.

 Preparing for Cardiac Catheterization

-At Hassenfeld Children’s Hospital, we understand that staying in the hospital may seem frightening, especially to young children, and we make every effort to provide a warm, caring environment for children and their families.
+At Hassenfeld Children’s Hospital, we understand that staying in the hospital may be overwhelming, especially to young children, and we make every effort to provide a warm, caring environment for children and their families.
 Here is what you and your child can expect during the procedure.

 During the Cardiac Catheterization Procedure